dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

-As of September 2023, I've been spending time to make this configuration easier for others to try.
-Now, thanks to the power of Nix templates, you and the magic of declarative system configuration are just a few confusing commands away.

 This Nix configuration runs on MacOS, NixOS, or both simultaneously.
 It's also a good example of a MacOS Nix flake.

 I use this daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.